seongpil0948/redis-cluster/README.md

 This project now includes a dedicated tool for logical backup and restore of the Redis Cluster, with S3 integration.
 This tool allows you to:

--   Perform logical backups of all Redis data types, preserving TTLs and Stream Consumer Group metadata.
+-   Perform logical backups of all Redis data types, preserving TTLs and S### Notes and Known Issues

+- **Redis Cluster Data Distribution**: When manually inserting test data, always use `redis-cli -c` (cluster mode) to ensure data is properly distributed across all cluster nodes.
+Without the `-c` flag, all data will be stored on the node you directly connect to, which defeats the purpose of clustering.
+- Docker Desktop on macOS does not support `network_mode: host`.
+The `redis-1`…`redis-6` services in `docker-compose.yml` use host networking and are intended for Linux environments.
+On macOS, consider using Colima with host networking, or adapt the compose to bridge networking and adjust cluster creation accordingly.
+- The `p3x-redis-ui` service expects an external network `dev_net`.
+Create it once with `docker network create dev_net`, or switch it to the default network if you don't need an external shared network.m Consumer Group metadata.
 -   Restore data to a Redis Cluster, with options for overwriting existing keys and recreating stream groups.
 -   Upload backups to and download from S3.
 -   List available backups in an S3 bucket.